gracebeste/trends-sunscreen-analysis/README.md

 These datasets provide the foundation for analyzing potential correlations between weather conditions and public interest in sun protection.

 ## Analysis
+To conduct my analyses, I merged and cleaned the two datasets (see folder analytics/data-cleaning/).
+I first merged them to align the search interest to the corresponding weather values for that week.
+Then, I cleaned the dataset, assigning proper datatypes and removing unnecessary fields for my analysis.

+Leveraging the cleaned dataset, I built some time series plots, to observe how each of these variables (maximum temperatures, maximum UV index values, and search interest for each term) changed over time.
+I also built correlation plots to observe any relationships between search interest for each term and the maximum temperature or UV index value for that week.
+To observe which value had a stronger relationship with the search term, I then created normalized overlay plots, normalizing the temperature and UV index values on a 0-1 scale to compare the two trend lines side-by-side.

 ## Results and Discussion